Use bookmarks to share insights and build stories in Power BI

 Limitations and considerations

-In this preview release of the bookmarks, there are a few limitations and considerations to keep in mind.
+In this release of the bookmarks, there are a few limitations and considerations to keep in mind.

 - Custom visuals do not work with bookmarking if they are the source of the filter.
 If you're using custom visuals to filter elements on a page (for example, the chiclet slicer) and return to that page using a bookmark, the page may be filtered but the custom visual won't be updated to show how the page is being filtered.